South Korea Coast Guard rescues 163 people whose ferry ran aground

 SEOUL - Some 160 people stranded in waters off South Korea’s southwestern coast after their ship ran aground on Sunday (March 25) has been rescued by the Coast Guard.

-The ferry was carrying 163 people - 158 passengers and five crew members - when it hit a rock as it swerved to avoid a fishing boat near Shinan county, 400km south of Seoul.
+The ferry was carrying 163 people - 158 passengers and five crew members - when it hit a rock as it tried to avoid a fishing boat amid dense fog near Shinan county, 400km south of Seoul.

+“It seems that the ferry’s front grazed the rock after it changed directions to avoid a fishing boat passing by,” said an official, according to the Independent.

 The Coast Guard initially said the ferry was carrying 187 passengers, but later revised the number to 158, the Associated Press (AP) reported.

-Investigators will question the ferry's captain and crew in a probe into the crash, another coast guard official from the nearby port of Mokpo was reported as saying by AP.
+Investigators will be questioning the ferry’s captain and crew, another coast guard official from the nearby port of Mokpo was reported as saying by AP.
 Alcohol tests showed that none of them had been drinking before the accident, he said.

+The ferry, named “Pink Dolphin”, is a high-speed ferry that can carry up to 250 passengers, The Korea Herald reported.

 The area is not far from where an overloaded 6,825-tonne ferry carrying 476 people capsized in April 2014.
 That incident killed more than 300 people, mostly schoolchildren, in one of the country’s worst maritime disasters.